KingJellycycle/DeimosLauncher_old/README.md

 It won't be anything super fancy, but something that works!

+## Before use
+This project is incomplete and doesn't function, the plan is to start work on launching applicatons from a directory (which it does) and then head into downloading said "game"

 ## License jibber-jabber!
 This project will be licensed under MIT :D